Vardaan Learning Institute

 (d) $\text{F}^-$ (10 electrons): $1s^2 2s^2 2p^6$

 Q2 (NEET Focus): An atom has $2K, 8L,$ and $5M$ electrons.
-Write down the electronic configuration of the atom and identify it.
+Write down the

 Solution: